lgehu/adablob/README.md

 st-flash read dump.bin 0x08060000 434
 hexdump -C dump.bin
 ```
 Or `od -f dump.bin` to display float numbers.

+## Without python scripts
+We found out that we can just flash the board with any file.
+Indeed, it appears that the command line st-flash write [file] [ADDR] support any file type to be transmitted.
+Whish we tried that sooner.
+We added the script flash.sh that take files as input, concatenate them and flash to the board.

+## Remarks
+On the st-flash v1.8.0, `st-flash --area=otp read dump` is not implemented.
+But `st-flash --area=option read dump`
+and `st-flash --area=system read dump 0x1FFF0000 30KB` works.